thomaslinux/project-list/README.md

 - [ ] SoundBoard : a lightweight site that stores sounds that can be played when pressing a button.
 Should work fine with LocalStorage

-- [ ] CountBoard : a lightweight site that lets you had strings and counters.
+- [ ] CountBoard / Score Noard : a lightweight site that lets you had strings and counters.
 Should work fine with LocalStorage, may be interesting with an import and an export, and a sync feature (todoist ?)

+  - [ ] Save players combination presets for when you play against the same players

+  - [ ] Graph on who wins the most depending on the player selection presets

+  - [ ] total score is calculated, every game score is saved as int[] equivalent

 - [ ] BootStrap Memory : remake the game of memory using bootstrap to understand how it can be useful